manolos05/exercise-starwars-data-modeling/README.md

 2. Install all dependencies `$ pipenv install`

-3. Generate de diagram as many times as you need `$ python src/models.py`
+3. Generate de diagram as many times as you need `$ pytho python src/models.pyn src/models.py`

 4. Open the file `diagram.png` to check out your UML diagram!